 Turkmen and Uzbeks occupy the greatest share of Afghanistan’s arable land in the north, and are mostly farmers by occupation, growing grain and vegetables.
-In addition, they produce crafts, and animal by-products that bring considerable supplementary income to their communities.
+In addition, they produce crafts and animal by-products that bring considerable supplementary income to their communities.
 Cotton production has also added significantly to the wealth of these two groups.
 However, a very important part of their economy and fame is based on the making of carpets, which is mainly considered women’s work.
 Because of their relative prosperity, Uzbeks and Turkmen have not been dependent on the central government and have not made a concerted effort to garner political influence in the past.
 However, the economy of northern Afghanistan was badly damaged by the Taliban conquest of 1998.
-The consequences of this was not only subjugation and repression, but importantly also resulted in the closure of the border with Uzbekistan by the Uzbek government resulting in significant loss of trade, and thereby reduction in the socio-economic independence of the groups.
+The consequences of this were not only subjugation and repression, but importantly also resulted in the closure of the border with Uzbekistan by the Uzbek government resulting in significant loss of trade, and thereby reduction in the socio-economic independence of the groups.

-The Turkmen of Afghanistan originate from amongst Turkic tribes of Central Asia who arrived in Afghanistan as refugees in the 1920s and 1930s along with many thousands of Uzbeks, to escape repression by the Soviet Union because of their participation in the unsuccessful Basmachi Revolt.
+The Turkmen of Afghanistan originate from amongst the Turkic tribes of Central Asia who arrived in Afghanistan as refugees in the 1920s and 1930s along with many thousands of Uzbeks, to escape repression by the Soviet Union because of their participation in the unsuccessful Basmachi Revolt.
 Generally, the population in the region is not a product of recent immigration but of the way borders were drawn between the Republics during the early Soviet period.